oomlout/oomlout_oomp_builder/navigation/electronic/led/5050/rgb/ws2812b/worldsemi/ws2812b_b_w/part/readme.md

-# Electronic Led 5050 Rgb Ws2812B Worldsemi Ws2812B B W
+# Electronic LED 5050 RGB Ws2812B Worldsemi Ws2812B B W

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base